BS COMPLETION PROGRAM FOR REGISTERED NURSES

 Contact numbers for each program are included in the forms.
 You are STRONGLY encouraged to contact the ISU School of Nursing Advisors to ensure a successful and complete application.

 The BS Completion Nursing program provides learning opportunities for students to prepare them for the role of the professional nurse in today's complex health care system.
-The BS Completion Program for LPNs also prepares them to take the National Council Licensure Examination Registered Nurse (NCLEX-RN) to secure licensure as a registered nurse.

 The Importance of a Bachelor's Degree in Nursing

 The Bachelor of Science degree in Nursing is a critical first step for a career in professional nursing.
 The American Association of Colleges of Nursing (AACN), the national voice for baccalaureate and graduate nursing programs, recognizes the BS degree in nursing as the minimum educational requirement for a professional nursing practice.
 Recommendations by AACN state that education has a significant impact on the knowledge and competencies of the nurse clinician.

 Nurses with BS degrees are well-prepared to meet the demands placed on today's nurse.
 Bachelor of Science nurses are prized for their skills in critical thinking, leadership, case management, and health promotion, and for their ability to practice across a variety of inpatient and outpatient settings.
 Nurse executives, federal agencies, the military, leading nursing organizations, health care foundations, community hospitals, and minority nurse advocacy groups all recognize the unique value that baccalaureate-prepared nurses bring to the practice setting.
 Following the School of Nursing's curriculum prepares students to become professional registered nurses and includes the following essential components of all baccalaureate nursing programs: a liberal education, professional values, core competencies, core knowledge, and role development.